HL7/davinci-epdx/input/pagecontent/Introduction.md

 ### Provider-Health Plan Exchange

-Provider-Health Plan exchange of data is covered by the Health Insurance Portability and Accountability Act (HIPAA) under the [Treatment Payment and Health Care Operations](https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/disclosures-treatment-payment-health-care-operations/index.html) ( https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/disclosures-treatment-payment-health-care-operations/index.html ) provision.
+Provider-Health Plan exchange of data is covered by the Health Insurance Portability and Accountability Act (HIPAA) under the [Treatment Payment and Health Care Operations](https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/disclosures-treatment-payment-health-care-operations/index.html) provision.

 ### Member-mediated Information Exchange

-The CMS Interoperability and Patient Access Rule requires that a member to a new health plan **SHALL** be able to request their information be passed from their old health plan to their new health plan.
+The CMS Interoperability and Patient Access Rule requires that a member to a new health plan **SHALL** be able to request that their information be passed from their old health plan to their new health plan.

 The CMS rule also specifies that all data from the member's health record that is held by the health plan since January 1, 2016 be available via API.